 While it was expected that construction on the Keystone XL Pipeline would commence in the first half of 2019, preconstruction work was halted in late 2018 when a U.S. Federal Court Judge determined the underlying environmental review was inadequate.
-This decision has been appealed.
+This decision has been appealed; however, in March 2019, a new permit was issued by the U.S. Government effectively lifting the injunction blocking construction.
+In August 2019, the Nebraska Supreme Court affirmed the approval of the Keystone XL Pipeline application.
+On January 22, 2020 the Trump administration approved a right-of-way allowing the Keystone XL pipeline to be built across the U.S border.
+Construction is anticipated to begin in April 2020.

-Finally, Bill C-48 continues to advance through the federal legislative process.
-If enacted, Bill C-48 will impose a moratorium on tanker traffic transporting certain crude oil and NGLs products from British Columbia's north coast.
-See "Industry Conditions -Environmental Regulation - Federal".
+Bill C-48, the Oil Tanker Moratorium Act (the "OTMA"), came into force on June 21, 2019.
+The OTMA imposes a moratorium on tanker traffic transporting certain crude oil and NGLs products from British Columbia's north coast.
+The OTMA is subject to a review after five (5) years.
+See "Industry Conditions - Environmental Regulation - Federal".

 The Government of Alberta has also sought to alleviate these transportation constraints by pursuing different transportation modalities and creating new markets.
-On November 28, 2018, the Government of Alberta announced that Alberta had started negotiations for investment in new rail capacity to address the historically high price differential.
 On February 19, 2019, the Government of Alberta announced that it would lease 4,400 rail cars capable of transporting 120,000 bbls/d of crude oil out of the province.
-The Alberta Petroleum Marketing Commission will purchase crude oil from producers and market it, using the expanded rail capacity to transport the marketed oil to purchasers.
-The Government expects the first rail cars to be in service by July 2019 and believes this strategy will: (i) narrow the crude oil price gap by up to
+Following the Alberta provincial election on April 16, 2019, the new United Conservative Party ("UCP") Government announced that it was in negotiations to divest the rail contracts.
+On February 12, 2020, the Government of Alberta announced that it had sold of \$10.6 billion in crude-by-rail contracts to the private sector.